 4 Things You Should Know If You Booked a Band

-Slow down, breath.
+Slow down, breathe.
 You have just booked the band you dreamt of in your youth and sent over a list of songs you utterly need to be played in their set.
 But, what do you need to consider when it comes to the big day?
 Are there any super secret tips for making sure you get the most out of your band or any trade secrets you ought to know?

 Think about your guests